LiteLScript-Dev/LXLEssential/README.md

 # LXLEssential
-a esstianal plugin for LiteXLoader
+An Esstianal plugin for LiteXLoader